|

 Eric

-went on to study accountancy at college, although he admits he didn't have
+went on to study accountancy at college, although he admits he didn't

 much aptitude for figures.
 He failed his finals but nevertheless landed